 Jacksonville, Florida 32202

 WATERWAY AND LOCATION: The project would affect waters of the United States associated with the St. Johns River.
-The project site is located at 2060 East Adams Street, at the terminus of East Adams Street with the St. Johns River, Jacksonville, Duval County, Florida.
+The project site is located at the terminus of East Adams Street with the St. Johns River running adjacent to the south of the Mathews Bridge to just west of the Hart Bridge.
 There is no Section, Township, Range at this location.

 Directions to the site are as follows: From the Jacksonville District Office on the south bank of downtown Jacksonville, travel north over the St. Johns River on the Main Street Bridge.
 Take a right onto East Bay Street and continue east onto Gator Bowl Boulevard.
 Take a right onto Talleyrand and take an immediate right onto East Adams Street to reach the security gate.

-Basic: The basic project purpose is to improve water access of a commercial facility.
+Basic: The basic project purpose is shoreline stabilization and mooring.

-EXISTING CONDITIONS: The project site is located at the Commodores Point commercial facility on the western shore of the St. Johns River.
-The site is located just northeast of the Hart Bridge.
+EXISTING CONDITIONS: The project site is located at the Commodores Point commercial facility on the western shore of the St. Johns River located adjacent to the south of the Mathews Bridge, running south to just west of the Hart Bridge.
 The shoreline is lined with an existing bulkhead constructed in the 1960s and 1980s.
 There is no existing submerged aquatic vegetation, marsh, or mangroves located within the project area.
 The surrounding project area is commercial development along the St. Johns River.
-The site currently accommodates six slips and one existing dry dock.
-The existing dry dock is 390-feet-long by 84-feet-wide.
-The site has been classified according to the Statewide Land Use Land Cover layer as 8150: Port Facilities and 5100: Streams and Waterways.
+The site currently accommodates six slips.

-PROPOSED WORK: The applicant seeks authorization for the following:
+PROPOSED WORK: The applicant seeks a five-year authorization to: